 Liable and Slander Claims

-The Supreme Court ruled that blogs cannot be held liable for reporting and commenting on information written by other bloggers and news sites (Section 230 of Title 47 of the United States Code (47 USC § 230)).
+In 1997, the U.S. Supreme Court upheld Section 230 of the Communication Decency Act of 1996 which says that blogs cannot be held liable for reporting and commenting on information published by other bloggers and news sites (Section 230 of Title 47 of the United States Code (47 USC § 230)).
+Section 230 specifically says (with my emphasis):

-We provide a link to our sources.
-If you have an issue with something we’ve posted, take it up with the original source.
+At All Things Democrat, we protect ourselves by providing a link to our sources (the “information content providers”).
+If you have an issue with something we’ve posted, follow our source links and take-it-up with the original source.

 All Things Democrat and All Things Democratic are publicly claimed trademarks of this site since 2006 and protected by U.S. trademark law.